-The normal environment at home can change during the Easter holidays with the putting up of decorations and its likely you bunny will want to explore these new things, probably by nibbling them.
-Unfortunately, most Easter decorations aren't made with house bunnies in mind, so it's important to add a little bit of bunny proofing to them.
+The normal environment at home can change during the Easter holidays with the putting up of decorations and it's likely your bunny will want to explore these new things, probably by nibbling them.
+Unfortunately, most Easter decorations are not made with house bunnies in mind, so it is important to add a little bit of bunny proofing to them.

 Special attention needs to be given to snacks left out by guests

 Many of the foods that we associate with Easter can also be harmful if your bunny eats them, special attention needs to be given to snacks left out by guests that are in reach.
 Sweets and chocolate that may be discarded by children could easily be stolen by your bunny.

 Guests uninitiated to house bunnies may also arrive and is important to give them clear guidance as to how to share your home with your bunny, especially young children.

 In this article we provide lots of ideas and advice collected from long-standing bunny owners.
 So, when Easter comes around you can be well prepared, you and your bunny can enjoy stress free and safe time with your family.
 Hopefully, you will spend less time shooing your bunny away from decorations.

 If your bunny starts taking an interest in your ornaments you will need to move these out of reach.
 They are often made of materials that can be easily ingested which can cause gastrointestinal problems.

 It's best to move decorations and ornaments out of reach before your bunny takes an interest in them.
 Once their curiosity is sparked it is likely they will keep returning to an object no matter how many times you say NO!
 Many synthetic materials used in decorations can be easily chewed and ingested which can cause gastrointestinal problems.
 Even some of the more natural looking materials can be harmful as they can be treated with fire retardant materials.
 It is best to plan and set the decorations out on high shelves to ensure they are out of harm's way.